jstehli/linux-cfg/arch-22.md

 I am currently using Dropbox and want to switch to something else eventually.
 I installed it from AUR and followed the doc in the Arch wiki.
+Update: For now, I will stick to it.
+There is documentation in the Arch wiki on how to set up `encfs` with it, s.t. you have encrypted Files.

 ### Snapper